mvonherrmann-bit/project_groupB/README.md

 Finally, the OCBC (Orange County Business Council) launched the list the forefront of safely serving Orange County at https://www.ocbc.org/safedineoc-grantrecipient/

 [![N|Solid](https://i.ibb.co/Qv60Qc3/Logo-2.png)](https://orangeeco.envisionconnect.com/#/pa1/search)
 The Orange Health Care Agency has published the list of restaurants which has been joined the food inspection campaign.
 The list is contained upto 13,000 restaurants across the county.
 Our group extract the list which includes restaurants'name and address.
+After finished extracting database manually, we examed and cleaned up data to select only restaurants.